 Format Code Format Descriptor Included in Parameter Data 000b Not defined for either CD or DVD devices.
-001b A Format Descriptor that is consistent with the READ FORMAT CAPACITIES Command is present.
+001b A Format Descriptor that is consistent with the READ FORMAT CAPACITIES Command may be present.
 010b - 110b Not defined for either CD or DVD devices.
-111b The CD-RW specific descriptor (MMC1) is present.
+111b The CD-RW specific descriptor (MMC1) may be present.